DataDog/documentation/content/en/quality_gates/explorer/facets.md

 ### Quantitative measures

-Use quantitative measures when you need to:
+Use quantitative measures to:

 - **Aggregate** values from multiple quality gates.
 - **Range filter** your quality gates.
-- **Sort** your quality gates against that value.
+- **Sort** your quality gates against a value.

 #### Types

-Measures have either a long integer or double value for equivalent capabilities.
+Measures support long integers and double values.

 #### Units